Giuseppe Iachini: Brescia: promotion to Serie A

 On 4 October 2009, he was appointed new head coach of Serie B outfit Brescia, replacing Alberto Cavasin.
 Under his tenure, Brescia ended the regular season in third place, missing automatic promotion in the final game of the season.
-The team however went back to win the promotion playoffs and claim a place in the 2010–11 Serie A after defeating Torino F.C. in the finals.
+The team, however, went back to win the promotion playoffs and claim a place in the 2010–11 Serie A after defeating Torino in the finals.

-After a wave of bad results, resulting on the team's dropdown to the relegation zone near the winter, on 6 December 2010, he was sacked; However, he was called back at the helm of Brescia boss less than two months later, following the dismissal of his successor Mario Beretta on 30 January 2011.
+After a wave of bad results, resulting in the team's dropdown to the relegation zone near the winter, on 6 December 2010, he was sacked; However, he was called back at the helm of Brescia boss less than two months later, following the dismissal of his successor Mario Beretta on 30 January 2011.

 Sampdoria: promotion to Serie A

 On 14 November 2011, Iachini was named as the new head coach of Sampdoria, after a disastrous start to the season in Serie B, in place of the sacked Gianluca Atzori.
 He charged the team, strongly depressed under the psychological profile and in winter market with radically revised to players motivated and adapted to the category.
-On 9 June 2012 the team, ranked only 6th in the league with an incredible recover, was promoted after playoffs to Serie A defeating Varese in the finals.
+On 9 June 2012, the team, ranked only 6th in the league with an incredible recovery, was promoted after playoffs to Serie A, defeating Varese in the finals.